Skyscanner/backpack-react-native/.github/pull_request_template.md

 + [ ] `README.md`
 + [ ] Tests
 + [ ] Docs (either update [backpack-docs](https://github.com/Skyscanner/backpack-docs) now, or create a follow up ticket)
++ [ ] Any changes have been tested on both Android and iOS.